 Introduction 1.
 What is it about populism?
 2. The ideas that matter, or populism as Jiu Jitsu politics 3.
 The prototype: France 4.
 Populism goes global: the Netherlands 5.
 Populism's poster child?
 Italy 6.
 The UK and the absolute populist fantasy: taking back control 7.
 Populism, meet the new political subject Conclusion: Jiu Jitsu politics

-Catherine Fieschi is founder and executive director of Counterpoint, a research consultancy that focuses on the social and cultural drivers of political dynamics.
-She was previously director of research at the British Council and director of the leading think tank Demos.
-She is a senior research fellow at the Institute for Global Prosperity, University College London.
+Catherine Fieschi is founder and executive director of Counterpoint, a research consultancy that focuses on the social and cultural drivers of political dynamics, and Director of the Global Policy Institute at Queen Mary University of London.
 Her publications include Fascism, Populism and the French Fifth Republic and numerous articles and pamphlets.